Flexible Fractional Repetition Codes for Distributed Storage Networks: Analysis of FFR Codes

 \subsection{The Reconstruction Operations}

-The following proposition shows that the GFR code with FHS can protect against any $(n-k)$ simultaneous failures. \begin{proposition} Consider the GFR code with any given $(n,k,d)$ values.
-For any arbitrary selection of $k$ nodes, one can use all the $k\cdot d$ packets stored in these $k$ nodes (some of them are identical copies of the same coded packets) to reconstruct the original $\mathcal{M}$ file packets. \end{proposition}
+The following proposition shows that the FFR code with FHS can protect against any $(n-k)$ simultaneous failures. \begin{proposition} Consider the FFR code with any given $(n,k,d)$ values.
+For any arbitrary selection of $k$ nodes, one can use all the $k\cdot d$ packets stored in these $k$ nodes (some of them may be identical copies of each other) to reconstruct the original file $\mathcal{M}$ packets with $\mathcal{M}$ described in \eqref{eq:file_size_construction}. \end{proposition}

-Since the $\alpha$, $\beta$, and $\mathcal{M}$ values in \eqref{eq:file_size_construction} match the MBR point of the FHS scheme in \eqref{eq:mbr}, Proposition~\ref{prop:gfr_rec} shows that the explicitly constructed GFR code indeed achieves the MBR point of the FHS scheme predicted by the min-cut-based analysis.
+The proof of Proposition~\ref{prop:FFR_rec} will be provided shortly.
+Since the $\alpha$, $\beta$, and $\mathcal{M}$ values in \eqref{eq:file_size_construction} match the MBR point of the FHS scheme in \eqref{eq:mbr}, Proposition~\ref{prop:FFR_rec} shows that the explicitly constructed FFR code indeed achieves the MBR point of the FHS scheme predicted by the min-cut-based analysis.
+It turns out that FFR is indeed optimal in some scenarios.

+\begin{proposition} If $d$ is even, $n=d+2$, $k=n/2+1$, and $\alpha=d\beta$, then FFR is optimal.
+Namely, there is no code that can protect a file size strictly larger than the protected file size of FFR characterized by \eqref{eq:mbr}. \end{proposition}